Women's Support NGO Internship, South Africa

 • An academic internship eligible for university credit.
 Check with your university to confirm if this internship qualifies for credit or alternatively we can assist you with purchasing transfer credits

-• Accommodation in a shared room (2 pax).
-If you prefer a single room, please contact us for availability and prices
+• Accommodation in a mixed-gender dorm room (up to 6 pax).
+If you prefer a smaller dorm size, female-only dorm, or single room – please contact us for availability and prices.

 • Airport transfers upon arrival and departure